Mandeville high school students arrested for terrorizing after threatening to kill teacher

 MANDEVILLE - Two high schoolers were arrested Tuesday after they reportedly had a conversation over Snapchat planning a shooting at their school.

-The the conversation, the two girls discussed shooting up the school to kill one of their teachers.
+In the conversation, the two girls discussed shooting up the school to kill one of their teachers.
 They talked about having guns on their person.

 Deputies with the St. Tammany Parish Sheriff's Office said a search of the two girls' homes found that no firearms were on their property and none were brought to the school's campus.
 The two were arrested and issued summonses for terrorizing.